 Document Classification is an Opportunity for Transformation

 One place where Machine Learning can become a game-changing tool for digital transformation is document classification.
-With aluma, documents are automatically categorized using learn-by-example methods that, if desired, can continue learning dynamically from users’ actions as well.
-This type of automate on the fly capability is light years beyond the old-school scan-and-store approach to document management.
+With Aluma, documents are automatically categorized using learn-by-example methods that, if desired, can continue learning dynamically from users’ actions as well.
+This type of automate-on-the-fly capability is light years beyond the old-school scan-and-store approach to document management.

 “Machine Learning is absolutely the best default approach to document classification because the problem itself is essentially probabilistic,” says George.
-“For example, you know that a solution requires careful weighing of various bits of data, but there's no rules that would capture that successfully.
+“For example, you know that a solution requires careful weighing of various bits of data, but there are no rules that would capture that successfully.
 But the attractive part about Machine Learning is having a system that will learn by example.
 So no explicit instructions are required.”